jlstewart12/Transit-Data-Application/README.md

         }
         ```
     * When following the Maven project tutorial, set ```mongodb.uri``` to the port associated with the MySQL container.
+## Data Analysis
-7. After running the application for several hours, the API data is analyzed within the [MBTAtransitAPI](https://github.com/jlstewart12/Transit-Data-Application/blob/main/src/MBTAtransitAPI.ipynb) notebook.
+After running the application for several hours, the API data is analyzed within the [MBTAtransitAPI](https://github.com/jlstewart12/Transit-Data-Application/blob/main/src/MBTAtransitAPI.ipynb) notebook.